Kentucky judge who refused to hear gay adoption cases resigns

 But Nance had no problem amending custodial issues in cases in which a same-sex couple already had a parent-child relationship, the documents note, nor did he have an issue presiding over domestic violence orders involving gay or lesbian couples.

-Nance serves as a family court judge in Barren and Metcalfe counties in southern Kentucky, located about 100 miles south of Louisville.
+Nance serves as a family court judge in Barren and Metcalfe counties in southern Kentucky, about 100 miles south of Louisville.

-Reporting by Steve Bittenbender; editing by Patrick Enright and Andrew Hay
+Reporting by Steve Bittenbender; editing by Andrew Hay and Grant McCool